IanYangChina/SHHCSRP/README.md

 # Q-learning---Ant-colony-optimization
-This project initially aims to find a acceptable solution for a multi-nurse, multi-appointment home health care routing problem with stochastic service time and dense locations.
-The introduction is separated into three parts, including problem description, algorithm design and discussion.
+The project aims to find a acceptable solution for a multi-nurse, multi-appointment home health care routing problem with stochastic service time and dense locations by Q Learning and Ant Colony Optimisation algorithm.
+This introduction is separated into three parts, including problem description, algorithm and discussion.

 Problem description.

 The problem is formally named Home Health Care Scheduling and Routing Problem (HHCSRP) that has been studied for decades since 1998 (Cheng E et al 1998).
 It is actually a variant of the well-known Vehicle Routing Problem with some complicated constraints.
 Basically, the task is to assign a group of demands required by many elders to a group of caregivers with optimised cost.
 However, mathematical models, their objectives and constraints differ from research to research.
-As to this project, the model is a hybrid one that includes finite markov decision process, chance constrained programming, and multi-objective optimisation programming.
+As for this project, the model is a hybrid one that includes finite markov decision process, chance constrained programming, and multi-objective optimisation programming.

-Key criteria:
+Objectives:
+1. Maximize the fulfilled demands
+2. Minimize the total waiting cost

+Criteria:
 1. Each worker must start from and end at the HHC center, i.e., all of the routes must start and end at the same node.
 2. Each elder may require more than one service per day.
 3. Each service has an appointed time period which forbids worker to begin service after the lower bound, and to wait when he/she arrives before the upper bound.